 11. Oral Antihistamines to Get Rid of Poison Ivy

 These over-the-counter drugs can be effective remedies to get rid of poison ivy.

 Benadryl is a good example of a drug that reduces itching, rash, and inflammation.

 Kindly note that according to American Academy of Dermatology, don’t apply topical antihistamines to rashes, as they may worsen it.

 12. Banana Peel

 No, we’re not kidding.
-Banana peel works as a remedy to get rid of poison ivy.
+The banana peel works as a remedy to get rid of poison ivy.

 A 2012 study revealed that extracts from banana peel have anti-inflammatory properties.

 This is one of the best remedies for poison oak.
 Simply apply the lotion to the affected area and let it dry naturally.